isomerpages/mti-cap/pages/Terms of Use.md

 ##### 7. Please contact <a href="mailto:ITSupport@cap.gov.sg">ITSupport@cap.gov.sg</a> if you:

 *	Have any enquires or feedback on our data protection policies and procedures; or <br>
-*	Wish to provide details about cases of unjustified price increases please use the feedback form
+*	Wish to provide details about cases of unjustified price increases please use the <a href="">feedback form</a>